edsu/fondz/README.md

 * convert document formats to HTML/pdf for viewing
 * unpack mbox files into messages that can be topic modeled and displayed
 * provide gallery views of extracted images, try to extract image metadata
-* a tool that can summarize a collection of fonz descriptions
+* a tool that can summarize a collection of fondz descriptions

 License
 -------